xsolla/xsolla-launcher-build/README.md

 cdn_try_load_count	| Number of attempts to download the game file. cdn_network_timeout	| Wait time between the download attempts (in milliseconds).
 Recommended ‘30000‘.
 Must be used in pair with "cdn_block_size". cdn_block_size|Bytes in swap buffer.
 Default ‘1048576‘.
-Must be used in pair with "cdn_network_timeout". enable_locate_button | Whether to show the *Locate the game* button for game serching.
+Must be used in pair with "cdn_network_timeout". enable_locate_button | Whether to show the *Locate the game* button for game searching.
 Can be ‘true‘ or ‘false‘. ‘true‘ by default.

 <details><summary>Example</summary>